 \$ '000 2020 2019 (f) Unspent grants and contributions - external restrictions Certain grants and contributions are obtained by Council on condition that they be spent in a specified manner due to externally imposed restrictions.
-Grants Unexpended at the close of the previous reporting period 2,833 2,151 Add: capital grants recognised as income in the current period but not yet spent (2019 only) 1,702 2,073 Less: capital grants recognised in a previous reporting period now spent (2019 only) (13) (1,391) Less: capital grants received in a previous reporting period now spent and (050) recognised as income (950) Unexpended and held as restricted assets 3,572 2,833 Contributions Unexpended at the close of the previous reporting period 89 Add: contributions recognised as income in the current period but not yet spent 89 Less: contributions recognised in a previous reporting period now spent (89) Unexpended and held as externally restricted assets (contributions) 89 Note 4.
-Interest and investment income \$ '000 2020 2019 Interest on financial assets measured at amortised cost - Overdue rates and annual charges (incl. special purpose rates) 445 C4 - Overdue rates and armual charges (mol. special purpose rates) - Cash and investments 145 149 61 348 Lotal Interest and investment income Total Interest and investment income 294 409 294 409 Interest revenue is attributable to: 294 409 Interest revenue is attributable to: Unrestricted investments/financial assets: 294 409 Interest revenue is attributable to: Unrestricted investments/financial assets: Overdue rates and annual charges (general fund) 61 Interest revenue is attributable to: Unrestricted investments/financial assets: Overdue rates and annual charges (general fund) General Council cash and investments Restricted investments/funds - external: 61 Unrestricted investments/financial assets: Overdue rates and annual charges (general fund) General Council cash and investments Restricted investments/funds - external: Water fund operations 61 335 Interest revenue is attributable to: Unrestricted investments/financial assets: Overdue rates and annual charges (general fund) 61 335
+Grants Unexpended at the close of the previous reporting period 2,833 2,151 Add: capital grants recognised as income in the current period but not yet spent (2019 only) 1,702 2,073 Less: capital grants recognised in a previous reporting period now spent (2019 only) (13) (1,391) Less: capital grants received in a previous reporting period now spent and , , recognised as income (950) Unexpended and held as restricted assets 3,572 2,833 Contributions Unexpended at the close of the previous reporting period 89 Add: contributions recognised as income in the current period but not yet spent 89 Less: contributions recognised in a previous reporting period now spent (89) Unexpended and held as externally restricted assets (contributions) 89

+Note 4.
+Interest and investment income

+\$ '000 2020 2019

+Interest on financial assets measured at amortised cost

+Overdue rates and annual charges (incl. special purpose rates) 145 61

+Cash and investments 182 348

+Total Interest and investment income 327 409

+Interest revenue is attributable to:

+Unrestricted investments/financial assets:

+Overdue rates and annual charges (general fund) 61

+General Council cash and investments 327 335

+Restricted investments/funds - external:

+Water fund operations 11

+Sewerage fund operations 2

-Accounting policy for interest and investment revenue
+Total interest and investment revenue 327 409

-Interest income is recognised using the effective interest rate at the date that interest is earned.
+Accounting policy for interest and investment revenue Interest income is recognised using the effective interest rate at the date that interest is earned.